subvertnormality/mosaic/README.md

 * Note editor
 * Velocity editor

+## Sequencer start and stop

 To start or halt the sequencer, simply press the active page in the menu.
 If the sequencer is in motion, the active page button will give off a gentle blink.

+## Midi Panic

+If you get stuck notes, hold any of the inactive page buttons in the menu.
+This will perform a midi panic.
+The system might slow for a short period whilst this is processing.

 ### Trig editor